Amazon River Travel Guide – Part 2

 Located away from the centre of town, the Paraense Emilio Goeldi Museum is a research institute and museum dedicated to studying and cataloguing the fauna, flora and cultures of the Amazon basin.
 Originally named the Pará Museum of Natural History and Ethnography, and was later named in honour of Swiss naturalist Émil August Goeldi who reorganized the institution and was its director from 1894 to 1905.
 The museum is set among lush, tropical gardens and usually features exhibits focused on the indigenous tribes of the Amazon.
 This is a must-see for anyone interested in the Amazon region.

 Located 67 kilometres north of downtown Belém (near to the Atlantic ocean), the river island of Mosqueiro offers some of the best sandy beaches in the region – 17 kilometres of them.
 Regular taxis and buses connect Belém and the island, which is especially busy on weekends.

 From historical, old town guest houses to modern, high rise hotels, Belém offers a good selection of accommodation for all budgets.
 One of my favourite hotels is the Radisson, which offers spacious, modern rooms, often at discounted prices.
 The hotel is located on Avenida Bras de Aguiar, close to many fine restaurants, bars and cafés.

-Whatever you’re in the mood for – you’ll find it in the streets around Avenida Bras de Aguiar.
-This is also a nice neighbourhood to stay in (see the Accommodation section above).
+Whatever you’re in the mood for, you’ll find it in the streets around Avenida Bras de Aguiar.
+This is also a nice neighbourhood in which to base yourself with a good selection of accommodation options (see the ‘Accommodation‘ section above).

 Belém is served by the Val de Cans International Airport (IATA: BEL)